NAPRA Compounding Standards: Canadian Pharmacy Compounding

 NAPRA Compliance for Pharmacies

-Evolving practice and an increased awareness of the inherent dangers of compounding sterile preparations to the health of both, patients and the compounding personnel led to the need to review the “Guidelines to Pharmacy Compounding,” published by the National Association of Pharmacy Regulatory Authorities (NAPRA) in October 2006.
+Evolving practice and an increased awareness of the inherent dangers of sterile compound preparations to the health of both, patients and the compounding personnel led to the need to review the “Guidelines to Pharmacy Compounding,” published by the National Association of Pharmacy Regulatory Authorities (NAPRA) in October 2006.

 The new NAPRA Model Standards for Pharmacy Compounding of Non-Hazardous Sterile Preparations have been adapted from standards originally developed by the Ordre des pharmaciens du Quebec (College of Pharmacists of Quebec), which are in turn based on General Chapter <797> of the United States Pharmacopeia – National Formulary (USP–NF) in effect in the United States since 2004.
 The purpose of the chapter is to ensure patient safety in healthcare facilities by providing minimum standards for the preparation, storage, and handling of sterile products.